carpentries/docs.carpentries.org/source/community/community_session_host.rst

 share your knowledge, and learn from others' experiences.

 Community discussions are also an important part of our [Instructor Training Certification Process](https://carpentries.github.io/instructor-training/checkout/), also known as "Checkout."
-As a Community Discussion Host, you will welcome new Instructors to our global community and introduce them to community discussions as a resource for ongoing support and advice as they develop their teaching skills.
+As a Community Discussion Host, you will welcome new InsFtructors to our global community and introduce them to community discussions as a resource for ongoing support and advice as they develop their teaching skills.

 Community discussions cover a wide range of topics, such as teaching workshops, developing curricula, building local communities,